Richard Fitzalan, 1st Earl of Arundel

-Richard FitzAlan, 1st Earl of Arundel (3 February 1267 – 9 March 1302) was an English nobleman and soldier.
+Richard FitzAlan, 1st Earl of Arundel (3 February 1267 – 9 March 1302) was an English nobleman and soldier who fought in the Welsh wars of 1288 to 1294.

 Lineage

 He was the son of John Fitzalan III and Isabella Mortimer, daughter of Roger Mortimer, 1st Baron Wigmore and Maud de Braose.
 His paternal grandparents were John Fitzalan II and Maud le Botiller.
+Their family seat was Arundel Castle.

 Richard was feudal Lord of Clun and Oswestry in the Welsh Marches.
 In 1289 he was created Earl of Arundel.

 He was knighted by King Edward I of England in 1289.